peterkhe1999/CheatSheet/OSEP/README.md

 ## Give Me A SYSTEM Proxy

-A PowerShell download cradle running in **SYSTEM** integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.

 * -s: run it as SYSTEM
 * -i: make it interactive with the current desktop